marklogic-community/marklogic-samplestack/browser/README.md

 **If you get this far without errors, your Samplestack browser installation is complete.**

-If npm install gives you errors, you may have a version of npm which was not reliable.
-Try updating npm before rerunning the above install commands
+If npm install gives you errors, see [npm install errors](#npm-install-errors) below.

-> ```
-> from-anywhere> npm update -g npm
-> ```

 On Mac OSX, if you get errors coming from the ~/.npm directory, please do the
 following:

 ```
-rm -rf ~/.npm
+sudo chown -R $(whoami) ~/.npm
+npm cache clean
 mkdir ~/.npm
 ```
-and then re-run `npm install`.
+to seize ownership of that directory and clean the cache, and then re-run `npm install`.

 ## Build, Unit Test, Run